 “[My character’s] name is Felix and he is very much the protector of a younger generation,” he said.

 Additionally, an official synopsis says the show will “focus on the first generation to come of age in the apocalypse as we know it”.

-Tortorella’s comment about the spin-off being set 10 years after the outbreak is interesting because it lines up with the time period of The Walking Dead season 10 (which premieres in October 2019).
+Tortorella’s comment about the spin-off being set 10 years after the outbreak is interesting because it lines up with the time period of The Walking Dead season ten (which premiered in October 2019).